 4. Marriott School of Business, Brigham Young University

-19% of last year’s Marriott graduates chose a career in finance or accounting, with 23 students alone finding employment at PwC.
-BYU Marriott was recently named number one for value for money in the Financial Times Global MBA rankings.
+19% of recent Marriott graduates chose a career in finance or accounting, with 23 students alone finding employment at PwC in 2019.
+BYU Marriott is named among the best value for money programs in the Financial Times MBA rankings.

 3. The Wharton School, University of Pennsylvania

 Wharton MBA students can choose to do an accounting major as part of their program, which includes courses which can count towards a Certified Public Accountant (CPA) qualification.

 2. Gies College of Business, University of Illinois at Urbana-Champaign

 Tuition: $58,692 per year

 The Illinois Gies MBA is built around a new Action Learning Model, where students learn and apply business principles by working with external clients in every semester of the two-year program.